 documentation and tests, if needed – actually tests are always needed, except for documentation changes.

 The test suite must pass and the documentation must build without warnings.

 Once you have created your pull request, you should add a comment in the related Trac ticket explaining what you’ve done.
 In particular, you should note the environment in which you ran the tests, for instance: “all tests pass under SQLite and MySQL”.

 Pull requests at GitHub have only two states: open and closed.
-The committer who will deal with your pull request has only two options: merge it or close it.
-For this reason, it isn’t useful to make a pull request until the code is ready for merging – or sufficiently close that a committer will finish it themselves.
+The merger who will deal with your pull request has only two options: merge it or close it.
+For this reason, it isn’t useful to make a pull request until the code is ready for merging – or sufficiently close that a merger will finish it themselves.

 In the example above, you created two commits, the “Fixed ticket_xxxxx” commit and “Added two more tests” commit.

 We do not want to have the entire history of your working process in your repository.
 Your commit “Added two more tests” would be unhelpful noise.
 Instead, we would rather only have one commit containing all your work.

 To rework the history of your branch you can squash the commits into one by using interactive rebase:

 The HEAD~2 above is shorthand for two latest commits.
 The above command will open an editor showing the two commits, prefixed with the word “pick”.

 Change “pick” on the second line to “squash” instead.
 This will keep the first commit, and squash the second commit into the first one.
 Save and quit the editor.
 A second editor window should open, so you can reword the commit message for the commit now that it includes both your steps.